MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	4 0.267 0.278 0.374 0.656
 	5 0.259 0.329 0.440 0.769

-Notice how *read.table* changed the names of our original “2B" and “3B" columns to be valid R names; R names cannot begin with a numeral.
+Notice how `read.table` changed the names of our original “2B" and “3B" columns to be valid R names; R names cannot begin with a numeral.

 Most small R data sets in daily use are data frames.
-The built-in package, *datasets,* is a rich source of data frames for further experimentation.
-In the next section, we turn our attention to the built-in data set *attitude*, part of the *datasets* package.
+The built-in package, **datasets**, is a rich source of data frames for further experimentation.
+In the next section, we turn our attention to the built-in data set *attitude*, part of the **datasets** package.

 > [!Tip]
 > Check out the *rxImport* function for an efficient and flexible way to bring data stored in a variety of data formats (e.g., text, SQL Server, ODBC, SAS, SPSS, Teradata) into a data frame in memory or an .xdf file.